HarshitBuilds/Research-Internship-in-Computer-Vision/README.md

 Our key contributions include:

-  -Developing a GUI(graphical User Interface) for manual hand annotation.
+  -Developing a GUI(Graphical User Interface) for manual hand annotation.

   -Creating and training a neural network based on the U-net architecture for the task of image segmentation.